itk-ai/doc_ingestion_router/README.md

 ## Environment variables

-See [template.env](template.env) for the needed environment variables
+See [.env.example](.env.example) for the necessary environment variables

 ## API Endpoints